xquery-mode/oook-selector/README.md

 ## Usage

-Than cider-jack-in to a uruk project and try the xdbc-selecter by entering C-cm There is help if you press '?' afterwards.
+Cider-jack-in to an uruk project and try the xdbc-selecter by entering  C-c m There is help if you press '?' afterwards.

+Note: If you use an LW configuration service, first enter  C-c m !  to fetch the
+      configuration for the XDBC and REST server of the application setting :app/ml-file-loading  from the LW configuration service.

 With  C-c m x  you can just evaluate an xquery from a minibuffer.